spacegray/pet-overflow/README.md

 * Logged out users are directed back to home.

 ### Search Feature
-Users may search the site for revelant terms
+Users may search the site for revelant terms.
-* A drop down appears with results
+* A drop down appears with results.
-* Auto-completes search term when they match questions posted
+* Auto-completes search term when they match questions posted.

 ### General Navigation
 Navigation consists of the following features: